open-power/snap/hardware/sim/README.md

 NVMe         no         yes        no         no             # NVME_USED=TRUE cloud access yes        partial    no         no             # not avail yet for NVMe
 ```
-Card+Framework be mixed with following actions (one action only)
+Depending on the used memory, the card and framework can be combined with the following actions (one action only):
 ```
 memory_used  DDR               BRAM             none action       hdl_example       hdl_example      hdl_example